 She is a member of the faculty team of the Leadership Academy for Development (LAD), based at Stanford University.
 LAD works with local partners in a number of countries to hold programs for high-level officials from government, the private sector, nonprofits, international agencies, and academic institutions.
 Workshops focus on public policy for private sector development, governance reform, and case teaching and writing.
 During the past six years, she has taught LAD workshops in Kenya, Thailand, Tunisia, Jordan, Iraq, Republic of Georgia, and Ukraine.

-Hilderbrand was coeditor of Transformation, Business as Usual, or Slow Fitful Progress?
-Recent Public Sector Reforms in Mexico (2012, published in Mexico in Spanish by a leading academic publisher) and has most recently been working on issues around governance targets for the post-2015 Sustainable Development Goals.
-Her research interests are the politics of economic reform, institutional capacity, development assistance, reform of the state, and the role of politics and governance in development.
-At the Bush School, she participates in a research program on US-Mexico transboundary groundwater governance and is working to develop research partnerships with Mexican scholars.
+Dr. Hilderbrand’s publications include “Good Governance and the Sustainable Development Goals: Assessing Governance Targets” in Bjorn Lomborg, ed., Prioritizing Development: A Cost-Benefit Analysis of the United Nations’ Sustainable Development Goals (Cambridge University Press, 2018).
+She coedited Transformation, Business as Usual, or Slow Fitful Progress?
+Recent Public Sector Reforms in Mexico (2012, published in Mexico in Spanish).
+Her research interests are the politics of economic reform, development assistance, capacity development, reform of the state, and the role of politics and governance in development.
+At the Bush School, she is studying nonprofits along the US-Mexico border and the role of civil society in governance reform.
 She has experience managing development projects and has done consulting on capacity development and public sector reform for the United Nations Development Programme and the Inter-American Development Bank, among other organizations.